FriederikeBock/ALICEPCGtutorial/QA/clusterQA.md

 # Specification of Run Range
 # If set to 1, Cell Compare will output a log file of all bad cells in run range specified.
 # If set to 0, Cell Compare will output a log file of all bad cells.
-# note runEnd must be greater than runStart
+# note CellCompareRunEnd must be greater than CellCompareRunStart
-runRange 1
+CellCompareRunRange 1
-runStart 264076
+CellCompareRunStart 264076
-runEnd 264088
+CellCompareRunEnd 264088
+# additionally an optional user created file can be handed to the cell compare, which will be taken as bad for the whole run list
+CellCompareManualBadChannels    ManualLHC16p_addDeadCells.txt
+# the CellCompareMinAverageSigma set the minimum of number of sigmas a cell needs to have deviated from the average over the full defined runlist
+# this parameter is optional its default is set to 2.0, it will only be used for the cleaned version of the bad cell logs
+CellCompareMinAverageSigma  1.5
 ```

 In addition to the output plots, which will be described below.
-This macro also outputs additional log files for every data set.
+This macro also outputs two additional log files for every data set.
 Depending on the value of *runRange* this log file will either contain a list of the bad cells within a range of runs specified by *runStart* and *runEnd* or a list of all the bad cells in a data set.
-In the case where runRange is set to 1 the log file will be named **BadCells_$DataSetName______****$runStart__$runEnd.log** and in the case where runRange is set to 0 the log file will be named  **BadCells_$DataSetName.log**.
+In the case where runRange is set to 1 the log file will be named **BadCells\[Cleaned\]_$DataSetName______****$runStart__$runEnd.log** and in the case where runRange is set to 0 the log file will be named  **BadCells\[Cleaned\]_$DataSetName.log**.
 An example of the output for either of these log files is shown below.

 ```
 322